 Overcoming Anxiety in Dyslexia

-As parents or dyslexia advocates, it is our job to empower our kids to overcome these situations.
+As parents of dyslexics or dyslexia advocates, it is our job to empower our kids to overcome these situations.
 Here are six tips for overcoming anxiety associated with dyslexia:

 2. Educate: Based on the information obtained by the testing you have done, parents and kids need to be taught how dyslexia has an impact on his or her performance in school, the workplace, or social situations including a thorough debunking of the myths associated with dyslexia.
 There are tons of reliable dyslexia resources listed right here on our site as well as our Parent Dyslexia Classes designed to educate parents quickly.